ermio/test-dashbaord1/_reasons/02_boardroom.md

 intro: Lock your Basis Shares in the Boardroom to earn BAC during expansion.
 ---

-When the Basis Cash protocol is in expansion newly minted BAC tokens are awarded to those who stake their Basis Shares (BAS) tokens in the Boardroom.
+When the Basis Cash protocol is in expansion, you can earn newly minted **Basis Cash (BAC)** by staking your Basis Shares (BAS) tokens in the Boardroom.

 Here’s how it works: